Bennymyname/ARTexturePathFinding/README.md

 English:
 (This game was used for an instructor to monitor the player's gameplay and conduct research surveys.)

+If you want to see Unity resources, open "TexturePathFinding" folder.
+If you want to play the game, open "TexturePathFinding MainGame" folder, and run "TexturePathFinding.exe"

 How to play:

 MOUSE - to look around